 Many times, when the dominated are no longer dominated, they are aimless.
 Without someone telling them what to do, they don’t know what to do.
 Being dominated is all they know.

-And should someone hinder or inhibit their ability to choose, the free naturally resist.
+Should someone hinder or inhibit their ability to choose, the free naturally resist.
 It is not natural to be controlled or dominated by an unlimited force.
-Limited government with laws and authority is respected and appreciated because it allows the freed to more freely choose.
+Limited government with limited laws is respected and appreciated because it allows the freed to more freely choose.
 Unlimited government is rejected and unwelcome.

 Do you see the difference between the two?

 While I am talking in the abstract, I’m not talking about something that is abstract.
 Political scientists puzzle and consternate over the many citizens of despotic countries throughout history, who, once freed from their tyrannical governments, in little time, overthrew the new government and replaced it with yet another tyrannical government.